 Want to know what all the HDR hype is about?
-Here’s what you need to watch movies and TV shows encoded with HDR (High Dynamic Range).
+Here’s what you need to watch movies and TV shows encoded with HDR (known as High Dynamic Range).
 The format expands the color depth, brightness, and luminance of video files viewed on 4k HDR TVs and other HDR-supporting devices.

 First, you need an Ultra HD TV or device that supports HDR.
-Second, you’ll need a streaming service that offers HDR (like Amazon, Apple TV, or Netflix), or, a 4k Blu-ray player that plays Ultra HD Blu-ray discs with HDR.
+Second, you’ll need a streaming service that offers HDR (like Amazon, Apple TV, or Netflix), or, a 4k Blu-ray player that can play Ultra HD Blu-ray discs with HDR.
 Third, you just a little patience because viewing HDR isn’t always as clear as black and white!
-Read on for more details!
+Read on for more details.

 You’ve probably heard of 4k (also known as Ultra HD or UHD) that provides a much higher video resolution than Full HD with an increase of 4-times the resolution from 1080×1920 (2.1 megapixels) to 3840×2160 (8.3 megapixels).
 But what about HDR?
 HDR (High Dynamic Range) is a video specification that adds more color depth, luminance, and brightness to imagery.
 That means deeper colors, more colors, more contrast, and more details in the light and shadow areas that were not evident before.
 Many video professionals and say HDR is a more significant improvement than 4k (2160p) over HD (1080p).

 There’s also HLG (Hybrid Log Gamma), the newest of the HDR specifications to be supported by TV manufacturers like Sony and LG and streaming video services such as YouTube.
-HLG was developed by BBC and Japan’s NHK.
-The spec is typically used for live broadcasts like soccer and football games.
+HLG was developed by BBC and Japan’s NHK, and is typically used for live television broadcasts like soccer and football games.

 Supporting 4k HDR TV

 There are many more 4k TVs that support HDR these days, and the price has come down quite a bit.
-For example, Amazon is selling a Samsung 65″ QLED 4k HDR TV for just $1,129.
+For example, Amazon is selling a Samsung 65″ QLED 4k HDR TV for just $699.
 A couple of years ago that TV would have been at least $1-2k more.
 Want something even cheaper?
-You can get the 43″ Toshiba 43LF621U19 4k HDR TV for just $249 (List: $330).
+You can get a 43″ LG 4k HDR TV for just $459.

 So how do you know if the TV supports HDR?
 TV boxes won’t usually show Dolby Vision or HDR10 logos where you might find Dolby Atmos and HDMI.
 That’s because neither has become the standard.
 Instead, you might see “HDR” or “Premium UHD” somewhere on the box.
 Other 4k TVs that support HDR are sold by LG, Panasonic, Sony, Vizio, and others.
 Be sure to check the specifications of a TV and make sure it says HDR.